-Susan J. Paik is an associate professor of education in the School of Educational Studies at Claremont Graduate University, where she also served as co-director of the Urban Leadership Program.
+Susan J. Paik is a professor of education in the School of Educational Studies at Claremont Graduate University, where she also served as co-director of the Urban Leadership Program.
 Her research interests include educational productivity, learning and achievement, talent and leadership development, urban and international studies, underserved students, family-school-community partnerships, research methods and evaluation.
 She has participated in education projects in Africa, Asia, Central America, Europe, and the United States.
 Within the fields of education and psychology, Paik has worked with diverse populations of students, teachers, school leaders, researchers, and other practitioners.

 Early in her career, she was invited to present her research at Stanford University, where she was awarded and designated as a Young Scholar by the Koret K–12 Task Force.
 Throughout her career, Paik has participated as a keynote speaker, chair, discussant, presenter, and panelist in more than 150 speaking engagements, including workshops, conferences, and other professional venues.
 She has presented at the annual meetings of the American Educational Research Association (AERA), Oxford University in England, University of Cape Town in South Africa, University of Bologna in Italy, University of Oviedo in Spain, and at other meetings in Australia, France, Germany, Venezuela, and the United States.